eriklinde/primitive_web_scraper/README.md

     python scrape.py

-## Set up your script to run every our using CRON
+## Set up your script to run every hour using CRON

 Cron is a tool available by default in nearly all UNIX / Linux distributions.
 It lets the user run a task, a.k.a. a background job at set intervals.
 For example, if you wanted your scraper to run automatically every our, Cron would be excellent at the job.